 But for all the debate about the perfect age, many women find that their plans don't amount to much in the face of fate.
 For them, the perfect age comes when it comes.

 "I didn't plan on being an older mom," says Ruth Babick-Scofield, 39, of Inver Grove Heights, Minnesota, "but Plan A—to have kids before I was 35—did not happen.
 And neither did Plans B or C. In fact, I was on Plan XYZ by the time I had children.
 It took many years and three failed pregnancies before I became a mom.
 Plan A would have been nice, but Plan XYZ isn't so bad, either."

 That sentiment was echoed by so many of our survey respondents.
 When they became a mom wasn't as important as that they simply did.
 Whether she had a child at 20, 28, 34, or 45, each mom has her own story to tell, a journey that she cherishes.
 The woman who had her daughter at 47 wrote to us about trying to conceive after years of caring for her sick parents.
 "After seeing so much death, I wanted a baby.
 I went to the fertility doctor the day I closed on the sale of my parents' house."
 And the 23-year-old who grew up in an instant when she gave birth to a beautiful special-needs child tells us, "She is the joy of our lives."

-Patty Onderko is a senior editor at Babytalk.
+Written by Patty Onderko.
 Additional reporting by Abigail Cuffey and Reena Vadehra.